Which of the following elements is classified as a metalloid? | Study Prep in Pearson+

 1

-Understand the classification of elements into metals, nonmetals, and metalloids based on their properties and position in the periodic table.

-Recall that metalloids have properties intermediate between metals and nonmetals and are typically found along the zig-zag line (stair-step line) that divides metals and nonmetals in the periodic table.
+Recall that metalloids have properties intermediate between metals and nonmetals and are typically found along the 'stair-step' line on the periodic table.

-Identify the given elements: Na (Sodium) is an alkali metal, O (Oxygen) is a nonmetal, Fe (Iron) is a transition metal, and Si (Silicon) is located near the metalloid region.
+Identify the position of each element on the periodic table: Phosphorus (P) is a nonmetal, Iodine (I) is a nonmetal, Selenium (Se) is a nonmetal, and Germanium (Ge) is located along the metalloid line.

-Recognize that Silicon (Si) exhibits metalloid characteristics such as semiconducting behavior and intermediate electronegativity, which distinguishes it from the purely metallic or nonmetallic elements listed.
+Recognize that Germanium (Ge) exhibits properties characteristic of metalloids, such as semiconducting behavior.

-Conclude that among the options, Silicon (Si) is classified as a metalloid due to its position and properties.
+Conclude that among the given options, Germanium (Ge) is classified as a metalloid.

 Watch next